apache/beam/sdks/python/README.md

 ### Counting words with GroupByKey

-This is a somewhat forced example of `GroupByKey` to count the words.
-Normally, one would use the transform `beam.combiners.Count.PerElement`, as in the previous example.
-As shown in the example, a wildcard can be used to specify the text file source.
+This is a somewhat forced example of `GroupByKey` to achieve the same functionality of the previous example without using `beam.combiners.Count.PerElement`.
+It demonstrates also the use of a wildcard to specify the text file source.
 ```python
 import re
 import apache_beam as beam